happybeing/dweb/README.md

 cargo install dweb-cli
 dweb open awesome
 ```
 After installing dweb this will open your web browser to show a website stored on Autonomi which contains links to other websites also on Autonomi.
-If you don't yet have Rust see [xxx].
+If you don't yet have Rust see [Get Rust](#get-rust).

 In time, to avoid the need to install Rust, downloads will be made available for Windows, Mac OS and Linux.